AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-serving-static-non-image-content.md

 ---
 # Serving static (non-image) content{#serving-static-non-image-content}

-Image Serving provides a mechanism to manage non-image contents in catalogs and serve it via a separate `context /is/content`.
+Image Serving provides a mechanism to manage non-image contents in catalogs and serve it by way of a separate `context /is/content`.
 The mechanism allows for configuring the TTL for each item separately.

 ## Basic syntax {#section-a986baaca8644d04bcd0ddf781ae916e}